Pentasis/vintage-bonfires/README.md

 Or you can just light one in the town-center and look at it.

 ## Features
 - Fire-Setting Mechanic: Build a bonfire next to solid rock or ore veins.
 When the fire burns out, the intense heat will crack the adjacent stone.
-- Easier Mining: Cracked ore is one tier easier to mine, allowing you to access valuable resources sooner with lower-tier tools.
+Cracked ore is one tier easier to mine, allowing you to access valuable resources sooner with lower-tier tools.
 - Shatter Rock: Don't want to waste your pickaxe on solid rock?
 Apply a second bonfire to an already cracked block to shatter it completely, breaking it into its stone drops.
-- Immersive Construction: Bonfires aren't just placed; they are built.
-Craft a Bonfire Base, then add firewood to construct it through several visual stages before it's ready for fueling.
 - A Real Bonfire: Once lit, the bonfire acts as a powerful, long-lasting heat and light source, perfect for a temporary base camp while you work.
-- Seamless Integration: Works with all vanilla rock and ore types, including graded and ungraded ores.
-The mod is designed to feel like a natural part of the base game.
+- Integration with the [Real Smoke mod](https://mods.vintagestory.at/realsmoke) I NEED HELP WITH THIS!
+If anyone can look at my patch to see why no smoke is produced?
+-

 ## How to Use Your Bonfire
 1. Craft a Bonfire Base from the handbook (recipe: 3x Firewood, 3x Sticks).